sarrooo/Epitech-projects-1st-year/README.md

 You can try 4 projects that I develop during my first year at Epitech, with C language.

 - Antman:
-A program that compress and uncompress HTML, Image and Text files.
+A program that compress and uncompress HTML, Image and Text files (Huffman coding).
 If you want to try:
     - To compile: "make"
     - To compress: "./compress original_file"